kjs3/flux-from-scratch/README.md

 Starting with a _very_ simple single page todo app built with React.
 The app does almost nothing at this point except `console.log` its intentions.

+Step 2:

+Created a `todo_store.js` module to create, store, and retrieve todo items.

+This store creates and returns a singleton so anywhere it's `require`d it will be the same instance.

+You can add listener functions to the store that will be called when events fire.